Honey Lime Fruit Salad

 - Select your favorite fruit which will vary depending on what’s in season.
-I chose some fresh berries, grapes, melon, peaches, cherries, and more, then tossed them in a sweet citrus salad dressing speckled with poppy seeds.
+I love to use fresh berries, grapes, melon, peaches, cherries, kiwi, and more, then toss them in a sweet citrus salad dressing speckled with poppy seeds.

 I would definitely gravitate to this rainbow-colored seasonal fruit salad at any gathering.
 This salad is perfect for picnics and barbecues in the summer, but just as splendid with fall and winter fruits when the weather changes.
 Here are some tips for how to make a fruit salad:

 - PRO-Tip: the acidity of the lime juice prevents the fruits like peaches and bananas from browning.
-But it’s best practice to wait to add those ingredients until closer to the serving time for the freshest appearance.
+But it’s best practice to wait to add those ingredients, if using, until closer to the serving time for the freshest appearance.

 - I’d recommend at least three different colored fruit as a minimum; any of your favorites will do.
 Colorful dishes are always more appealing.
 Note that this recipe easily scales down for a family meal.